-Alexander Kmentt is an Austrian career diplomat and serving President-designate of the 1st Meeting of States Parties of the Treaty on the Prohibition of Nuclear Weapons (TPNW), alongside his role as Director of Disarmament, Arms Control and Nonproliferation at the Austrian Ministry of Foreign Affairs.
+Alexander Kmentt is an Austrian career diplomat and served as President of the 1st Meeting of States Parties of the Treaty on the Prohibition of Nuclear Weapons (TPNW) in June 2022, alongside his role as Director of Disarmament, Arms Control and Non-proliferation at the Austrian Ministry of Foreign Affairs.

 In 2016, Ambassador Kmentt was appointed Austrian Permanent Representative to the Political and Security Committee of the European Union, responsible for developing the EU’s Common Foreign and Security Policy (CSFP) and the Common Security and Defence Policy (CSDP).